On the Predictive Skill of Artificial Intelligence-based Weather Models for Extreme Events using Uncertainty Quantification: Methodology

 \section{Methodology}

 Figure \ref{methodology} illustrates the methodology followed in this study.
 First, starting from ERA5 reanalysis data as initial conditions, we apply several perturbation methods, each of them generating $M=50$ different initial states.
-Then, these states are provided to diverse 6-hourly resolution AIWP models, resulting in $M=50$ different predictions, which constitute ensemble forecasting members for up to a 10-days lead time.
-The ensembles for all perturbation methods and AIWP models, along with ENS, are finally evaluated at daily resolution (accumulated precipitation or maximum daily temperature) against the ground-truth ERA5 to assess their forecasting capabilities.
+Then, these states are provided to diverse 6-hourly resolution AIWP models, resulting in $M=50$ different predictions, which constitute ensemble forecasting members for up to a 10-day lead time.
+The ensembles for all perturbation methods and AIWP models, along with ENS and AIFS ENS, are finally evaluated 6-hourly and at daily resolution against the reference ERA5 to assess their forecasting capabilities.

 For data handling and running predictions with various models, we use the NVIDIA-developed Earth2Studio framework \citep{genevaNVIDIAEarth2Studio2024}.
 This modular and Python-based framework enables running large-scale inference, with multiple models and perturbation methods.
 In addition, for the evaluation of the forecasts, we make use of the WeatherBench framework \citep{raspWeatherBench2Benchmark2024a} and the probabilistic metrics extension to WeatherBench introduced in \citet{zhaoExtensionWeatherBench22025}.